manni8436/Legend-of-the-Greek-Gods/README.md

 #### Google Fonts:
 [Google Fonts](https://fonts.google.com/) was used for all the text content on the site pages.

-    Git
+#### GitPod:
+GitPod was used to write up the code for my project and using the GitPod terminal to commit everything to GitHub.

+#### GitHub:
+GitHub is being used to store all the code for this project after being pushed from GitPod.

+#### Balsamiq:
+Balsamiq was using in the in initial design process to make wireframes.

+#### Google DevTools:
+Google DevTools was used for troube shooting and trying new visual changes without it affect the current code already created.

 ## DEPLOYMENT:

 ### INITIAL DEPLOYMENT

-This site was deployed to GitHub Pages by using the following the steps below:
+This site was deployed using GitHub Pages with the following the steps below:

 1. Login or Sign Up to [GitHub](www.github.com).
 2. Create a new repository named "MS1-Project".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
-4. Scroll down to "GitHub Pages".
+4. Click on "Pages", on the left hand side below Secrets.
-5. Under "Source", choose which branch you wish to deploy.
-In most cases it will be "master", but this can also be shown as "main".
+5. Under "Source", choose which branch you wish to deploy, In most cases it will be "main".
 6. Choose which folder to deploy from, generally from "/root".
 7. Click "Save", then wait for it to be deployed.
 It may take some time for the page to be fully deployed.
-8. The URL will be displayed above the "source".
+8. The URL will be displayed above the "source" section in GitHub Pages.

 ### HOW TO FORK A REPOSITORY